-We report four series of experiments designed to illustrate how such techniques may work and what are their capabilities
+We report four series of experiments designed to illustrate how such techniques may work and what are their capabilities.
+In addition to these experiments, which were reported in [6], we have added extra confirmatory experiments which test hypotheses stemming from the observations.

-The tests are carried out on societies of at least 4 agents because, in the setting with 3 agents, the delete modality drives the convergence towards trivial alignments (containing only all=all) and the other modalities do it too often.
+The tests are initially carried out on societies of at least 4 agents because, in the setting with 3 agents, the delete modality drives the convergence towards trivial alignments (containing only all=all) and the other modalities do it too often.